 Whatever your vision, chances are, you’ve put at least some thought into future living options.
 And, if you’ve ever considered community living, then you’ll know you’ve got more than a few choices.

 Retirement communities come in all shapes and sizes.
 Some offer more than others.
 Naturally, you’ll want to shop around and do some comparing before you commit.
-But, let’s talk some basic pros and cons to get you started.
+But, for now, let’s talk some basic pros and cons to get you started.
 After all, you have to start somewhere!

 There’s no “one-size-fits-all” description for care within a retirement community.
 Even the smallest development will offer some type of health enrichment, whether it’s a fitness center or periodic home visits from nursing staff.
 Independent living communities will often employ staff trained in first aid and CPR.
 The same staff, plus PCAs are employed in an assisted living facility.